Considering getting solar panels? What a great choice!

 Your solar quote or proposal should outline the size of the system that will be installed, the products being used (including their model numbers), your projected savings, your estimated energy production per month, the tentative project timeline, and the total estimated costs.
 If incentives are included, make sure they are clearly called out as such.
 Your contract should also list the warranty you will have.

 Want to know more about going solar?
-Check out this helpful information from our Solar 101 series!
+Find more helpful information in our Solar 101 series!